 Because that seems to be the best description for my own perspective.
 I am committed to a type of philosophy which is not the same as the formats operative in contemporary academic philosophy.
 This does not mean that I am opposed to the latter; there may well be points of convergence here and there, for example, a recognition of the need for due analysis and reasoning.
 However, academic philosophy is so often bewildering to the public, who frequently tend to regard that activity as an aloof and impractical pursuit.
 At one extreme are those thinkers who incline to relativism and nihilism.
 Some of them find no ultimate meaning in anything.

-I think that it is partly because of these drawbacks, and also because of a declining role of the Christian Church in modern society, that there has been so much popular interest in subjects like occultism and the hybrid “mind, body, spirit” trend celebrated in bookshops and alternative organisations.
-People so often do want a sense of meaning, and they are surely entitled to that.
+Partly because of these drawbacks, there has been much popular interest in subjects like occultism and the hybrid “mind, body, spirit” trend celebrated online, in bookshops, and via alternative organisations.
+People so often do want a sense of meaning; they are surely entitled to that.
 Sadly, they are fed with the license of consumerism and contrivance.

-There are many things at issue in this complex situation, and academic philosophy is not answering the questions satisfactorily, if at all.
-Nor is the so-called new age of spiritual vision that has been aired in the alternative media.
+There are many things at issue in this complex situation.
+Academic philosophy is not answering the questions satisfactorily, if at all.
+Nor is the so-called new age of spiritual vision aired so monotonously in the alternative media.
 Nor is the Christian Church.
 Nor are the politicians and bureaucrats penetrating the surface of routine to what is often most needed but which instead gets neglected.